BrandonZu/PeterDB/report/project1.md

 ### 5. Implementation Detail
 - Other implementation details goes here.

-I designed a PageHandle class to deal with the page format.
+I designed a RecordPageHandle class to deal with the page format.
 Each instance of this class is bound to a specific page, providing some useful functions with regard to insert and read record from the page.

-    class PageHandle {
+    class RecordPageHandle {
     public:
         FileHandle& fh;
         PageNum pageNum;